cvopicka/FastMap/README.md

 # FastMap
-Create an LSI TruPulse 360B mapping interface
+Create an LTI TruPulse 360B mapping interface

 ## Setup
 Must be members of groups tty and dialout